linsomniac/uplaybook1/README.md

 ## Debugging

 If you set "up\_debug" to true, debugging information will be printed during the playbook run.
-It can also be enabled from the CLI by adding the "--debug" argument:
+It can also be enabled from the CLI by adding the "--up-debug" argument:
-`up --debug playbook`.
+`up --up-debug playbook`.

 Example: